ShutterDebug/TrueList_RE_Legal/PRIVACY.md

 - Property addresses or listing URLs in analytics events
 - Your browsing history

 Analytics events are sent to PostHog using an anonymous, randomly-generated installation ID that cannot be linked to your identity.
-Selected events are also stored in our backend database (Cloudflare D1) for operational analysis.
+The same anonymous installation ID is included in events stored in our backend database (Cloudflare D1) for operational analysis, so we can understand per-installation patterns such as error rates and feature usage without identifying individual users.
 Analytics events are retained for 730 days.

 This data is never sold or used for advertising, profiling, or any purpose beyond operating and improving the extension.